deepak748030/TelegramFileStoreBot/README.md

-# Movie Cast Telegram Bot
+# TelegramFileStoreBot Movie Cast Telegram Bot

 The Movie Cast Telegram Bot allows users to search and watch movies directly within Telegram.
 It provides a seamless experience by listing videos, supporting search functionality, and enabling video streaming through the Telegram platform.
 The bot also supports inline keyboard navigation for browsing movies and interacting with users.